 That’s why it’s very important that when you first buy a policy you consider the term length because choosing between a 20 or 30 year, or even an age specific policy can be very crucial.

 Now, “Permanent” insurance is much more expensive.
-It covers you for life and not only includes death benefits but also has a cash value accumulation feature which grows over the life of the policy.
-The types of policies available include Whole Life, Universal Life, and Indexed Universal Life or hybrid variations of these policies.
+It covers you for life and some policies offer a cash accumulation feature which grows over the life of the policy.
+These types of policies available include Whole Life, Universal Life, and Indexed Universal Life or hybrid variations of these policies.

 The amount of coverage also directly impacts the cost and relates to death benefits.
 The more you buy – the more it costs.
 So, a $100,000 policy will cost a lot less than a $1,000,000 policy regardless of your age or health.